dnth/dnth.github.io/content/portfolio/microsense_a_deep_learning_powered_cell_counting_app_with_flutter/index.md

 In work, we showcase a minimum viable product (MVP) Android app that uses a deep learning object detection model in the background to count the microalgae cells.

 ### Architecture
-The image below shows the architecture of the entire app.
+The image below illustrates the architecture of this work.
+In order to keep the Android app lightweight, we kept the model in a cloud inference server where it can serve the prediction to our mobile app via API calls.
+At the same time, we can also monitor and update the model in the inference server by deploying them from our local machine used for training.

 {{< figure_resizing src="architecture.png" >}}